 In such a situation, you need to focus on offering cool ideas on how your audience can look their best.

 - Follow niche news websites to know what’s hot in your industry.

 - Use Google Trends to discover topics that may interest your target audience.

-- Keep an eye on the content that’s doing well on social media platforms like Facebook, Instagram, and YouTube.
+- Keep an eye on content that does well on social media like Facebook, Instagram, and YouTube.